sornas/site-v2/website/pages/gamejam_en.md

 <h4 class="highlight">Where are your events held?</h4>

-**Due to COVID-19 events might be held remotely via the [LiU Game Jam's Discord server](https://discord.gg/tP2kDvgQKn), see the specific event you are interested in for more information.**
+**Due to COVID-19 events might be held remotely via [LiU Game Jam's Discord server](https://discord.gg/tP2kDvgQKn), see the specific event you are interested in for more information.**

 Our events are held at CreActive in Linköping.
 There is wireless internet, free tea, hot chocolate and coffee.